Einenlum/cashier-paddle-webhooks/README.md

 This must be done in the **register** method and not the **boot** one.
 See [here](https://github.com/laravel/cashier-stripe/issues/1739).

 This will allow the package to override the `webhook` page that is declared by [Cashier Paddle](https://laravel.com/docs/12.x/cashier-paddle).
+We must override it to use our Middleware instead of Cashier's one, because we need to get the Webhook secret from the cache if it exists.

 You can publish the config file with: